Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Railways

-Lucknow has Charbagh Railway Station (LKO) connected to all major stations of India.
-It lies around 4 km away from the city center.
+Lucknow’s Charbagh Railway Station (LKO) is connected to all major stations in India.
+It is approximately 4 km from the city center.

 Roadways

-Lucknow has four major bus stations — Kaisarbagh, Alambagh, Awadh, and Charbagh.
-The city is well-connected to other major cities of India via these bus stations.
+Lucknow has four major bus stations: Kaisarbagh, Alambagh, Awadh, and Charbagh.
+These bus stations connect the city to other major cities in India.

 Airways

-Chaudhary Charan Singh Internation Airport in Lucknow lies 15 km away from the city center.
+Chaudhary Charan Singh International Airport in Lucknow lies 15 km from the city center.

 Best Time To Visit Lucknow